-Students that complete this concentration will earn a minor in chemistry.
+Note: Students that complete a biology major with a concentration in biomedical sciences will earn a minor in chemistry.

 Students with this concentration can take PSY 1100 - General Psychology to meet their Social Science General Education credit.
 Pre-veterinary students will need to take an Animal Nutrition course offered by other institutions in the Greater Greensboro Consortium.
 HLT 2100 - Medical Terminology is also strongly recommended.